shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step6.md

     ![url-parser](logspipeline/assets/url-parser.png)

 6. In the **Logs** browser tab, close the log details if it is open.
 Scroll to the top of the list for the most recent logs.
 You'll notice that there is a pause in the log stream while the new processor is starting to process incoming logs.
-When new logs start coming in, click a new `flog` log.
+When new logs start coming in, click a new **flog** log.

     Notice that **Event Attributes** now lists the attribute group `useragent_details` that include attributes for `browser`, `device`, and `os`.

     ![log-useragent-attributes-m](logspipeline/assets/log-useragent-attributes-m.png)

-7. In the **Facets** on the left, expand the facet group **WEB ACCESS**, then expand the facets **OS**, **Browser**, and **Device** in this group.
+7. In the list of facets on the left, expand the facet group **WEB ACCESS**, then expand the facets **OS**, **Browser**, and **Device** in this group.

     Notice that the facets are now populated with attribute values.